WHERE WE WORK

 The Sonoma Valley/Sonoma Mountain region is recognized as a landscape of supreme natural beauty and land use diversity.
 This narrow, 17-mile-long valley is framed by several mountain ranges and includes over 130,000 acres of wildlands, farms and ranches, vineyards, and communities that are home to over 40,000 people.
 The prominent scenic and natural features of the region begin with the distinctive Sonoma Valley itself, an extraordinarily productive agricultural area that was the birthplace of California’s wine industry in the 1850s.

-Serving as the southern gateway to Sonoma County, the Sonoma Baylands are unique in their beauty, history and rare potential for conservation.
-This area, which extends from the northern arc of the San Francisco Bay shoreline east to the Napa River, west to the Petaluma River and north to Schellville, was once an expansive tidal marsh.
-Fed by the branching estuaries of the Petaluma and Napa Rivers, the marsh provided habitat to an abundance of species and was home to the Coast Miwok people.
+Serving as the southern gateway to Sonoma County, the San Pablo Baylands are unique in their beauty, history and rare potential for conservation.
+This area, which extends along the San Francisco Bay shoreline from Novato to Vallejo, and inland to Petaluma and Sonoma, was once an expansive mosaic of wetland habitats, including tidal and freshwater marsh and riparian corridors connecting the baylands to the uplands.
+Fed by the branching estuaries of Novato Creek, Petaluma River, Sonoma Creek and Napa River, the baylands provided habitat to an abundance of species and was home to the Coast Miwok people.

 Beginning in the 1800s, the region was diked and drained for agriculture, which supplied crops and livestock to fuel the settlement and development of Sonoma County and beyond.
-Today, this region is relatively undeveloped except for agriculture, and has fairly intact natural processes compared with other parts of the San Francisco Bay.
-This presents significant opportunities to reestablish the historical connections between the baylands and the Sonoma Creek, Petaluma River and Tolay Creek watersheds.
-The restoration process has already begun with the acquisition of the Sears Point and Haire Ranches and restoration of their diked agricultural baylands to tidal wetlands, along with Tolay Creek Ranch and restoration of Tolay Creek.
+Today, this region is relatively undeveloped except for agriculture.
+This presents significant opportunities to reestablish the historical connections between the baylands, its tributaries, and the upper Petaluma River, Sonoma Creek and Tolay Creek watersheds.
+The restoration process began with the acquisition of the Sears Point and Haire Ranches and restoration of their diked agricultural baylands to tidal wetlands, along with Tolay Creek Ranch and the restoration of Tolay Creek.

 Sonoma Coast Region

-The beauty and biodiversity of the Sonoma Coast is world-renowned: It’s a wild and rugged shoreline flanked by marine sanctuaries and dotted with rich estuaries where our rivers meet the sea.
-Our coastline extends from the mouth of the Gualala River, at the north, down to the Estero Americano at the south.
+The beauty and biodiversity of the Sonoma Coast is world-renowned: It is a wild and rugged shoreline flanked by marine sanctuaries and dotted with rich estuaries where our rivers meet the sea.
+The coastline extends from the mouth of the Gualala River at the north down to the Estero Americano at the south.
 Just inland lies a mosaic of lush redwood and Douglas fir forests, open grasslands, oak woodlands and unique geological formations.

 Russian River Watershed Region